Employer of Record

 Pay Slips

-- Employers must provide employees with information regarding wages paid and employment conditions upon request.
+• Employers must provide employees with information regarding wages paid and employment conditions.

 Banking Requirements Related to Payroll

-- Employers are required to pay wages on a monthly basis, transferring them to the bank accounts specified by employees, unless otherwise agreed.
+• Employers are required to pay wages at least once a month on the agreed payday, usually by transfer to the bank account specified by the employee unless otherwise agreed.

 Minimum Wages